 It’s also worth noting that despite their similar functions, business VPNs serve a very different purpose from consumer VPNs.
 If you install a VPN on your own computer, you’re improving your own digital security.
 However, when you install a VPN at the company level, you’re now protecting both the end-user as well as the organization’s critical assets by providing that two-way tunnel to secure network communications.

 Along with viewing user activity, business VPN account managers can also add and remove users and quickly change settings that will affect the entire organization.
 This kind of high-level control is crucial for keeping your organization secure, especially if you’re working with a large number of users.

 3 Types of VPNs for Businesses

-Fixed, static, or dedicated VPNs give customers a single, unique IP address that won’t be used by any of their other clients.
-Everyone in your organization who uses your fixed VPN will be connected to the same IP address, making it a natural choice for businesses that restrict resource access to the company network.
+Fixed, static, or dedicated VPNs give each user a single, unique IP address from a range of IPs assigned to your business.
+These won’t be used by any of their other clients.
+Since everyone in your organization uses their fixed VPN, it is a natural choice for businesses that restrict resource access to the company network.

 While you may have to pay extra for a dedicated IP address, it can be a worthwhile investment for numerous reasons.
-First, it ensures that your entire organization is on one IP address, which is ideal for user management and centralized access.
+First, it ensures that your entire organization stays consistent with static and dedicated IP address ranges, which is ideal for user management and centralized access.
 It also reduces the risk of your server being blacklisted since you won’t be affected by the activity of any users outside of your organization.